zee467/Hng-Projects/Project-2/readme.md

 Endpoint: /api
 Send a POST request with JSON data to create a new record.

-Read person (GET)
-Endpoint: /api
-Send a GET request to retrieve all records from the database.

 Read a specific person details (GET)
 Endpoint: /api/<string:user_id>
 Send a GET request to retrieve a specific person record by ID from the database.